-The Summary page is displayed next.
+- a.
 Verify that the information configured is correct.
-You can click Back to make changes, or click Cancel and restart the VPN wizard (recommended).
+You can click Back to make changes, or click Cancel and restart the VPN wizard (recommended). - b.
 Click Finish to complete the process and deliver the commands to the ASA.

 Note: If prompted to authenticate, log in again as admin01 with the password admin01pass.